turingschool/md_launch_curriculum/Mod0/computer-setup.md

 **Action Steps:**
 - [Download and install Zoom](https://zoom.us/download/) for _Macs with Apple Silicon chips_
 - If you haven't already, create an account with Zoom.
-- [Update your name in your profile](https://support.zoom.us/hc/en-us/articles/201363203-My-Profile) following this pattern: First Name, Last Initial, pronouns, Program - `Kaitlyn V (she/her), FE`.
+- [Update your name in your profile](https://support.zoom.us/hc/en-us/articles/201363203-My-Profile) following this pattern: First Name, Last Initial, pronouns, Program - `Megan M (she/her), Launch`.
 - [Learn how to raise your hand](https://support.zoom.us/hc/en-us/articles/205566129-Raise-Hand-In-Webinar).
 - Give your Zoom account screen sharing permission and microphone permission.